HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/troubleshooting.md

 kubectl describe pod -n <YOUR_NAMESPACE> -l app=dx-iq-integrator
 ```

-### Integrator pod startup issues
+### Integrator pod startup failures

-If the Integrator pod fails to start, check the container logs and verify the following common issues:
+If the Integrator pod fails to start, check the container logs and verify these common issues:

 **MCP_SERVER_LIST misconfiguration**

-If you see connection errors to the MCP Server in Integrator logs, verify:
+If connection errors to the MCP Server occur in the Integrator logs, run these commands to check the deployment status and network resolution:

 ```bash
 kubectl get pod -n <YOUR_NAMESPACE> -o jsonpath='{.items[?(@.metadata.labels.app=="<IQ_RELEASE_NAME>-mcp-server")].metadata.name}' && echo ""